Catherine Vautrin: Early life and career

 Vautrin was born in Reims.
-Her husband, whom she married in 2001, Jean-Loup Pennaforte is chief of internal medicine at the University Hospital of Reims.
+Her husband, Jean-Loup Pennaforte, whom she married in 2001, is chief of internal medicine at the University Hospital of Reims.
 They have a daughter, Hortense, born in 2002.

 Vautrin holds a Master of Business Law.
-In 1986, she started her professional activity by becoming a product manager in the American insurance company CIGNA after which she became director of marketing and communication in France and for Europe.
+In 1986, she began her professional career as a product manager at the American insurance company CIGNA, after which she became director of marketing and communications in France and across Europe.

 Political career

 In 1983, at the request of Jean Falala, Vautrin became a municipal councilor in the city of Reims.
 At the time, she was the youngest of the team.
-In 1999, she left her job in the private sector to join the Regional Council of Champagne-Ardenne, where she held the position of Deputy Director General in charge of directions and operational services.
+In 1999, she left her job in the private sector to join the Regional Council of Champagne-Ardenne, where she served as Deputy Director General in charge of directions and operational services.

 Member of the National Assembly, 2002–2004

 In the 2002 elections, Vautrin became a member of the National Assembly, representing the second district of the Marne and succeeding Jean-Claude Etienne.
-In parliament, she was a member of the Committee on Economic Affairs, as such she was:
+In parliament, she was a member of the Committee on Economic Affairs, as such, she was: